shree214ram/DSA/Motivation/Planning/2026-daily-work.md

 # 1 May
 1. Worked for 862 Shortest Array Window sidin deque and Prefix sum [but-not-worked]
 2. Make common DSA Tracking Sheet (upload all and make beutiful DSA,Daily Activity , )
+3. Graph Theory
+4. Worked for Shree Video Pipelining

+# 2 May
+1. Setup of DSA Repo in Mac [Linked In Blog for Sunny]
+2. Setup of ShreeTech Video in Git Repo
+    1. (locked sync_agent)
+    2. [think for AI autometic video like Jaggannath/Poti-aa-rahi/]
+3. Goal Gaurdian App